NBISweden/workshop-reproducible-research/docs/git.md

 * Once you have done that, run `git status` again.
 It will tell you that there are files in the directory that are not version tracked by git.

 !!! note
     For the purpose of this tutorial, the exact contents of the files you just copied are not important.
 But you will probably recognize many of them, as they are all files used in the [MRSA case study](tutorial_intro.md).
-The `environment.yml` file contains the conda environment with all the software used in the analysis (see the [conda tutorial](conda.md)).
+The `environment.yml` file contains the Conda environment with all the software used in the analysis (see the [Conda tutorial](conda.md)).
 The `Snakefile` and `config.yml` are both used to define the Snakemake workflow, that you should recognize from the [Snakemake tutorial](snakemake.md).
 The `Dockerfile` contains the recipe for making a Docker container for the analysis, this will be convered in detail in the [Docker tutorial](docker.md).
 The `code/` directory contains an R Markdown report that is used in the final step of the analysis (more on this in the [R Markdown tutorial](rmarkdown.md)).

 !!! note "Quick recap"
     We have used two `git` commands this far: